Persin: Toxicity

+Diagnosis

+Diagnosis of avocado toxicosis relies on history of exposure and clinical signs.
+There are no readily available specific tests that confirm diagnosis.

+Treatment

+NSAIDs, pain relievers, medications for congestive heart failure.

 Additional pharmacology

 Animal studies show that exposure to persin leads to apoptosis in certain types of breast cancer cells.
 It has also been shown to enhance the cytotoxic effect of tamoxifen in vitro.
 Persin is however highly insoluble in aqueous solutions and more research will be needed to put it into a soluble tablet form.